UBC-CIC/wearable-remote-health-monitoring-dashboard/README.md

 ## Development only instructions
 Please use Chrome with the redux dev tool chrome extension and the react chrome extension installed.
 The app will not start otherwise.
-If you wish, you can get around this by replacing the following lines in the index.js file located at the root folder level:
+If you wish, you can get around this by replacing the following lines in the index.js file located at the src folder level:

 Replace This:
 ```javascript